BirchKwok/lynsedb/README.md

 timer.end()

-# This operation is not required in actual use.
+# This sentence is for demo demonstration purposes, to clear the currently created .mvdb files from the database, but this is optional in actual use.
 db.delete()
 ```